AshtonJ7/blissful-beginnings/README.md

 ## User Story
 ```
-As a new parent/carer
+As a New parent/carer
-I would like to buy baby/young child products
+I would Like to buy Baby/young child Products
-From a site that is easy to use, inclusive and supports my shopping needs.
+From A site that is Easy to use, Inclusive and Supports my shopping Needs.
-I want to be able to access this site from all of my devices
+I want To be Able to Access this Site from All of my Devices
 ```
 ## Features